20. Appendix

 42 |

-1. Check whether the multi turn small magnetic braiding chip is abnormal;
+1. Check whether the multi-turn small magnetic encoder chip is abnormal.

-2. If the fault is still not eliminated, repair or replace the magnetic editor assembly.
+2. If the fault persists, repair or replace the magnetic encoder assembly.

 |